-To the extent possible, It is the intent that routes will be designed to drop offhave students arrive at school no earlier than 30 minutes before the school's 1 st bell and will pick up students depart from schools no later than 30 minutes after the school's final bell.
-Formatted: Superscript) Route schedules will be sent to schools and registered riders when routes are completed each yearby June 30 th of the preceding year.
-It is in the best interests of the district District and the riders that Formatted: Superscript)

-passenger lists be kept as current as possible.
+To the extent possible, It is the intent that routes will be designed to drop offhave students arrive at school no earlier than 30 minutes before the school's 1st bell and will pick up studentsdepart from schools no later than 30 minutes after the school's final bell.
+Route schedules will be sent to schools and registered riders when routes are completed each year by June 30th of the preceding year.
+It is in the best interests of the district District and the riders that June 30 th of the preceding year.
+It is in the best interests of the district District and the riders that passenger lists be kept as current as possible.